 Convention name badge for Virginia Hammerley, a staff member of the Girl Scouts of the District of Columbia.

-What is the National Council?
+What is the Girl Scout National Council?

 Comprised of delegates from each council, the National Council is charged with giving broad direction to the future of the Girl Scout Movement.
 It is the major link between Girl Scout councils and the national organization.
 Each council is allotted delegates based on its membership level.
 Nation’s Capital, the largest council in the country, is sending 36 delegates.
 Any registered member age 14 and over can be a delegate.
 With delegates, alternates, staff, and “official visitors” (like me), the Nation’s Capital delegation has 94 Girl Scouts Utah-bound.

-What will the National Council do?
+What will the Girl Scout National Council do in 2014?

 There are three resolutions on the agenda: